Coach-Me-Mobile/InnerWorldApp/infrastructure/README.md

 # InnerWorldApp Infrastructure

-This directory contains the production-ready Terraform Infrastructure as Code (IaC) for the InnerWorldApp project.
-The infrastructure is designed to support a secure, scalable iOS VR application with real-time teen chat, AI personas, and GraphRAG user context intelligence.
+This directory contains the **cost-optimized** Terraform Infrastructure as Code (IaC) for the InnerWorldApp project.
+The infrastructure is designed to support TestFlight deployment with minimal cost while maintaining production-ready patterns.

 ## Overview

-The infrastructure provides a complete serverless backend for teen VR conversations:
+The infrastructure provides a **simple, cost-effective** serverless backend for iOS VR conversations:

-- **VPC & Networking**: Multi-AZ VPC with public/private/database subnets and security groups
+- **VPC & Networking**: Multi-AZ VPC with public/private subnets and NAT gateways
 - **AWS Cognito**: Teen authentication with Apple Sign-In and email/password support
-- **Neptune GraphRAG**: Graph database for storing user context and conversation patterns
-- **DynamoDB**: Real-time conversation storage with TTL cleanup (24h/30min/1h)
+- **DynamoDB**: Real-time conversation storage with TTL cleanup
 - **WebSocket API**: JWT-secured real-time chat with Lambda handlers
+- **S3 Storage**: App assets and TestFlight build storage
+- **GitHub Actions**: Simple CI/CD pipeline for iOS deployment
 - **Secrets Manager**: Secure storage for API keys and credentials
-- **CloudWatch**: Comprehensive monitoring, logging, and alerting
-- **Cost-Optimized**: Production-ready architecture starting at $400/month for 100 teens
+- **Cost-Optimized**: **~$180/month** with minimal monitoring and Neptune disabled

 ## Infrastructure Architecture